Health Coverage Basics

 - HMO Point-of-Service Plan: These HMO plans are a hybrid arrangement that combines aspects of traditional insurance coverage with HMO coverage.
 At the time of medical treatment, the HMO member or enrollee can elect whether to receive treatment for specified services within the HMO’s network of contracted health care providers or outside of the network.
 There may be higher member out-of-pocket costs for health care services received outside of the HMO network.

-- PPO - Preferred Provider Organization: A PPO is not a specific type of health coverage, rather it is a contract between a health carrier and a PPO, or network of providers such as selected hospitals, physicians and others who agree to provide services at a discounted rate.
+- PPO - Preferred Provider Organization: A PPO is not a specific type of health coverage; rather it is a contract between a health carrier and a PPO, or network of providers such as selected hospitals, physicians and others who agree to provide services at an agreed to rate.
 PPOs may be less restrictive than an HMO in that it allows members or enrollees to receive benefits for services rendered by any provider (with increased benefits or lower out-of-pocket costs if a network provider is used).
-There is usually no specialist or service referral requirement, and utilization controls are less stringent.

 - PPA - Preferred Provider Arrangement: A PPA is not a specific type of health coverage, rather it is an optional feature of a health plan.
 The plan makes an identified network of participating providers or selected providers available to the insured in order to obtain cost-effective medical services.